aseemrb/aseemrb.github.io/_posts/2017-08-26-st-petersburg-paradox.md

 title: How much will you pay to play this game?
 ---

 Recently while revisiting probability, I came across an interesting problem, otherwise commonly known as the **_St.
 Petersburg paradox_**.
 The problem is about a coin-toss game, in which you will always win.
 What matters is the amount of money you win in the game.
-To play it, you must pay an amount **`C`** first.
+To play it, first, you must pay an amount **`C`**.
 Let's see what the game is, and then we can think about the right value of **`C`**.

 ### The game
 This is a single player game where at each stage, a [fair coin](https://en.wikipedia.org/wiki/Fair_coin) is tossed.
 The stakes start with **`$2`** on the table.
 If the first toss results in a heads, the player wins two dollars and the game ends, else if the toss lands a tails, the stakes are doubled, i.e. **`$4`**.
 So the stakes keep doubling while the toss keeps giving tails, and the game ends when it lands a heads, and the player takes away all the stakes as winnings at that point.